 I came to live in Coochbehar with my parents- in- law after I was married.
 Coochbehar, 700 kilometres north of Calcutta, used to be an independent kingdom governed by a Maharaja till it merged with the Indian Republic in 1949, two years after its independence from British rule.
-My grandfather in law was the private secretary to Jitendra Narayan, the Maharajah of Coochbehar from 1913 to 19221.
+My grandfather-in- law was the private secretary to Jitendra Narayan, the Maharajah of Coochbehar from 1913 to 19221.
 My husband’s family thus came to have close connections with royalty and was held in high esteem by the people in the town.

-My father in law, a lawyer, was a very good story teller and finding in me a good listener, told me stories of the times of the Maharaja and the royal family.
+My father-in-law, a lawyer, was a very good story teller and finding in me a good listener, told me stories of the times of the Maharaja and the royal family.
 Members of the family, said Baba (Bengali for Dad), had invested a lot in raising the standards of education within their dominion, and were especially attentive to educating girls.
 I noticed that my husband’s aunts were all educated and well read.

 But the story which really fascinated me was the episode of the food riot.
 I was strolling with my husband around Sagar Dighi (a lake in the centre of the town) when I noticed a shahid bedi (platform commemorating martyrs).
 I went forward to look at it closely and found five names engraved on it with their ages that ranged from 7 to 23.
 I asked my husband about the incident, but he was too young to remember.
 I went to my story telling Baba who did not disappoint me and narrated the whole episode in detail.

 At the time when Coochbehar acceded to the union of India in 1949, the Maharaja was Jitendra Narayan’s son, Jagaddipendra Narayan.
 The kingdom was turned into a district, the town becoming its headquarters.
 Before 1947, the entire estate had had a surplus in food grain production, specially rice.
 The economic conditions fast deteriorated after the Indian independence and the partition of Bengal between India and Pakistan, the main reason being the influx of refugees from East Pakistan (now Bangladesh) particularly from the districts of Mymensingh and Rangpur.
-A large number of people escaped with their families, the horrors of partition, fleeing with nothing but the clothes on their backs2.
+A large number of people escaped with their families, the horrors of partition, fleeing with nothing but the clothes on their backs .
 In dire poverty, these men, women and children came to live in the town of Coochbehar and its outskirts.

 The staple food of Bengal is rice that people have for all their meals even if they have nothing else but a little oil and salt to eat it with.
 The province of West Bengal of which Coochbehar was a district, was governed in 1947 by the chief political party in India, the Indian National Congress that was also in power at the centre in Delhi, the capital.
 Faced with a huge demand brought on by the sudden increase in population and could not be met with the supply, the government found no other option but to raise the price of rice.